Frequently Asked Questions

 How Smart RE Investors Stay Ahead of the Market

-• Close Faster - Professional buyer agent support and video tours
+- Close Faster - Professional buyer agent support with updated video tours

-• Scale Up - Make multiple offers with verified proof of funds
+- Scale Up - Submit multiple offers with verified proof of funds

 How does it work?